xKaaay/Calculator/README.md

-# Calculator
+# Calculator V 0.1
-Just a calculator proyect in english and spanish
+Just a calculator proyect in english and spanish, nothing special

+- Added english and spanish